sailaxman86/namaste-react/README.md

 -- useEffect Hook - to call an API or any side effects -- will be called after component is rendered -- able to call swiggy cards data through API and able to pull in coonsole log using useffect

+Shimmer UI - show fake page, until you get data from the api showing like loading.